Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 We are therefore talking here about cough, itchy eyes, irritated throat, but also acute health effects such as inflammatory reactions of the lungs, respiratory symptoms and cardiovascular manifestations.

-We can then wonder what to do against these particles polluting our atmosphere and which alter the quality of our air in or outside agglomeration.
+We can then ask ourselves what to do about these particles polluting our atmosphere and which alter the quality of our air in or outside urban areas.

-What actions should be taken in the face of PM10 and other air pollutants?
+What actions should we take in the face of PM10 and other air pollutants?

-First of all, by contributing to the reduction of the emission of these.
-For this you can:
+First of all, by contributing to the reduction of their emissions.
+To do this, you can:

 But also by protecting yourself from this pollution by avoiding strong episodes of pollution on the one hand, but also by filtering them by wearing a suitable mask.